 - The mystery of the former one-lane bridge over the Tippecanoe River in Fulton County — A return to this abutment, with a photo of what is possibly the bridge that used to be here.

-- A monument to Menominee — A Potawatomi chief, memorialized near the Michigan Road in Marshall County.
+- A monument to Menominee — A Potawatomi chief, memorialized near the road in Marshall County.

 - Captured: Felke Florist — In Plymouth, a great neon sign on the road.